imLogM/BackgroundTracker/README.md

 # Background Tracker

-A tracker using background method for ARM's AI competition.
+A tracker improved from background method. it has good robustness in a static background.
 See "技术报告.pdf" for more algorithmic details.

 ## Environment
 * GCC